You’ve probably heard that you must have a validation plan before launching your product.

 9. Facility validation

-It includes warehousing, facility cleaning validation, microbial contamination prevention and control, and environmental monitoring.
+It consists of warehousing, facility cleaning validation, microbial contamination prevention and control, and environmental monitoring.

 10. Utility validation

-It includes Heating Ventilation & Air Conditioning System, WFI Generation and Distribution System, Clean Steam Generation and Distribution System, Nitrogen Gas System, Clean Compressed Air (CCA), Plant Steam, Chilled Water System (CHW), Heating Hot Water System (HHW)
+This includes a Heating Ventilation and air Conditioning System, WFI Generation and Distribution System, Clean Steam Generation and Distribution System, Nitrogen Gas System, Clean Compressed Air (CCA), Plant Steam, Chilled Water System (CHW), Heating Hot Water System (HHW)

 11. Equipment validation

-It includes Tanks, Vessels, and Skids, Temperature Controlled Chambers and Rooms (CTUs and CTRs), and Equipment Cleaning & Sterilization Validation
+Constitutes Tanks, Vessels, and Skids, Temperature Controlled Chambers and Rooms (CTUs and CTRs), and Equipment Cleaning and Sterilization Validation

 12. Additional things